YoRyan/open-nec/Docs/for-contributors/rolling-stock/amtrak-acela.md

 #### AWSWarnCount

-Plays a British AWS warning horn when set to 1.
+Plays a British AWS warning horn and illuminates the exclamation mark on the HUD when set to 1.

 #### AWSClearCount

 Plays a British AWS informational tone when its value is changed.

+#### SpeedIncreaseAlert

+Plays a short electronic beep when set to 1.

 ### Keyboard shortcuts